drewkhoury/flutter-new-demo/README.md

-# flutter-new-demo
+# Flutter demo

-Creating a new project: `flutter create demo`.

-When adding packages to `pubspec.yaml`, you need to run `flutter pub get` to download the packages (your IDE may to this for you).
+A simple flutter application with tests.

+## Specific tests
-Run a specific group of tests from a file `flutter test test/counter_test.dart`.
+Run a specific group of tests from a file:

+`flutter test test/counter_test.dart`

+## All tests
-Run all tests `flutter test`.
+Run all tests:

+`flutter test`

+## Tests - Expanded
-Runs tests, but shows one on each line `flutter test --reporter=expanded`.
+Runs tests, but shows one on each line:

+`flutter test --reporter=expanded`

 ![demo.png](demo.png)